-Here at the Women’s Community Center, we're excited to support and help build the emerging network of gender marginalized in STEM students, programs, and student groups on campus.
-In addition, we hope to provide relevant resource material and programming for all Stanford students interested in pursuing a STEM-related major and/or career.
+The WCC STEM program supports and helps build the emerging network of women and gender marginalized STEM students, programs, and student groups on campus.
+In addition, we hope to provide relevant resource material and programming for all Stanford students interested in pursuing a STEM related major and/or career.

 Programs supporting Gender Marginalized students in STEM include:

-- an annual STEM Symposium for current students, first launched in 2015
+- An annual WCC STEM Symposium for current students, launched in 2015

-- a year-long STEM mentoring program, launched in the 2017-18 academic year, which pairs undergraduate and graduate women in STEM fields for long-term mentoring relationships
+- A year-long WCC STEM mentoring program, launched in the 2017-18 academic year, which pairs undergraduate and graduate women in STEM fields for long-term mentoring relationships

-- a faculty panel during New Student Orientation featuring prominent gender marginalized faculty in STEM
+- A faculty panel during New Student Orientation featuring prominent faculty in STEM

 WCC STEM Mentoring Program